How to Estimate Replacement Cost for Homeowners Insurance

 Extended replacement cost

-This policy pays a certain percentage, over the policy coverage limit, to rebuild your home.
+Extended replacement cost pays a certain percentage over the policy coverage limit to rebuild your home.
 This percentage is often around 20% or more, depending on the insurer.
 This additional buffer ensures that unexpected spikes in building costs, caused by factors like material shortages or a lack of construction workers, can be covered without financial strain on you.

 Guaranteed replacement cost

 This policy type goes a step further than extended replacement cost coverage, covering the complete cost of rebuilding your home to its original state, even if it surpasses the policy limits.
-This safeguard protects you from unforeseen hikes in construction expenses.
-However, it’s important to note that this type of policy might not cover upgrades necessary to comply with current building codes.
+Guaranteed replacement cost protects you from unforeseen hikes in construction expenses.
+But it’s important to note that this type of policy might not cover upgrades necessary to comply with current building codes.
 As such, it may not be available for older homes.

 Replacement cost estimator FAQs

 Still on the fence about whether or not a replacement cost estimator is right for you?
-Check out these frequently asked questions on the topic.
+Check out this additional information on the topic.

 Replacement cost is calculated by estimating the amount needed to rebuild or replace a property with materials of similar kind and quality, all without accounting for depreciation.
 Factors such as construction costs, materials, labor costs, and other associated expenses are considered to determine the total replacement cost of your home.